Moving the soul since 1967

 Tank cover band: tank cover band in waterproof, genuine leather, this adds a strong “garage” characterization to the tank on your V7III and lets you attach the leather tool bag (available separately).

 Single-seat saddle: refined materials and a unique design to configure your V7 III single-seater.

 Premium leather saddle: made of high quality material with a finish and craftsmanship reminiscent of the style and shapes of skins that are handmade by saddle specialists.
 The perfect accessory to give your V7 III a “garage” touch of originality and exclusivity.

 Comfort gel saddle: dedicated to those who demand maximum comfort, it has a gel insert arranged both in the rider and passenger seating area.
 Thanks to the tapered sides it also provides a better position when the rider has both feet on the ground.
 The upholstery is styled like the original saddle and is enhanced with the punched “Comfort gel” logo.
 It is also available in a lowered version.

 Aluminium brake and clutch levers: made of billet aluminium with a unique and popular style, they enrich your V7’s controls with an exclusive style.

 In stock for immediate Nationwide delivery

-We have the V7 III Stone finished in Verde Camouflage (Green!) and Nero Ruvido (Black!) in stock now and available for Nationwide delivery.
+We have the V7 III Stone finished in Verde Camouflage (Green!) in stock now and available for Nationwide delivery.
 Part exchange is always welcome with top values paid.
 The price shown is “on the road” inclusive of 2 years manufacturers warranty, 1 years European roadside assistance, first registration fee and 12 months road tax.